formr/formr/README.md

 # Formr

-Formr is a PHP micro-framework which helps you build and validate forms quickly, painlessly, and without all the messy overhead.
+Formr is a PHP micro-framework which installs easily and helps you build, layout and validate forms quickly, painlessly, and without all the complicated, messy overhead.

-You can find the docs here: [http://formr.github.io](http://formr.github.io)
+Find docs and screencasts here: [http://formr.github.io](http://formr.github.io)

 # Features